The charity is led by a small team of part time staff, supported by volunteers in our schools.

 Jackie Carson qualified as a solicitor in 1993 and worked in the City for many years as a Commercial Litigator.
 She now works part time as a Professional Support Lawyer for a national firm of solicitors, working with a team which specialises in dispute resolution and another which focuses on the professional disciplinary sector.

 Sally Lucas trained and worked for 4 years as a nurse and then 8 years as a midwife.
-After having her own children she retrained and worked at our church nursery for 17 years, the last 11 years as the Nursery Manager.
-She helped to design our 'Sounds, Songs and Stories' early literacy sessions.
+After having her own children she retrained and worked at a Wandsworth nursery for 17 years, the last 11 years as the Nursery Manager.
+She helped to design our early literacy work.

 Carolyn Stubbs qualified as a Chartered Accountant in 1991 with Coopers & Lybrand (now part of PWC).
 She is no longer working as an accountant but acts as treasurer for a few small charities/entities.
 She has also been a reading volunteer in a local primary school for many years.